 ILD can affect the lungs primarily by inflammation, scarring, or a mix of both.
 On this page, you’ll find information about ILD that scars the lungs and continues to get worse over time (which may be referred to as a chronic ILD with worsening fibrosis) and your options for managing this type of ILD.
-If you have an ILD with inflammation, ask your doctor about management options.
+If you have an ILD with inflammation, ask your healthcare provider about management options.

 We're here for you.

-Call 1-844-473-26381-844-473-2638 for support.
+Call 1-844-473-2638 for support.

-Options for Managing Chronic ILD with
+Options for Managing Chronic ILD with Worsening Fibrosis

 Taking part in clinical trials may be an option for some people with ILD.
 Talk with your healthcare team about your condition and your options.

-Discuss with your doctor
+Discuss with your healthcare provider

 Be sure to discuss all your management options with your pulmonologist.
 By working together, you and your pulmonologist can find a management plan that works for you.